Liovic031/Liovic031/README.md

 Through university projects, personal GitHub work, and the Edunova course, I have strengthened my understanding of layout systems, DOM manipulation, component-based thinking, and frontend fundamentals.

-I am currently focused on improving my JavaScript and React skills, mastering CSS practices and working on my final React project for the Frontend Development course.
+I am currently focused on improving my JavaScript and React skills and mastering CSS practices.

 ---